This post may contain affiliate links. Please read our disclosure policy.

 How to Make Antipasto Salad

-Just like any good salad recipe, Antipasto Salad is wonderfully easy to make!
+Just like any flavorful salad recipe, Antipasto Salad is wonderfully easy to make!

 1. Start with the greens.
 Arrange the spring mix on a large platter.

 2. Assemble the Antipasto ingredients.
-Scatter the tomatoes, mozzarella, pepperoni, salami, artichokes, peppers, provolone, olives, onion and pepperoncini on top of the spring mix.
+Scatter the tomatoes, mozzarella balls, pepperoni, salami, artichokes, peppers, provolone, olives, onion and pepperoncini on top of the spring mix.

 A wooden spoon is placed in the big bowl of salad.